-According to the Diesel Technology Forum, diesel moves approximately 90 percent of the nation’s freight tonnage, and nearly all highway freight trucks are powered by diesel engines.
+According to the Diesel Technology Forum, diesel moves approximately 90% of the nation’s freight tonnage, and nearly all highway freight trucks are powered by diesel engines.
 However, it’s no secret that diesel fuel can harm the environment.
-While the Environmental Protection Agency (EPA) and the National Highway Safety Administration (NHTSA) have taken coordinated steps to enable the production of a new generation of clean vehicles, there are many ways in which fleet managers and owners can take action now to help prevent an increase in the rate of global emissions.
+While the Environmental Protection Agency (EPA) and the National Highway Safety Administration (NHTSA) have taken coordinated steps to enable the production of a new generation of clean vehicles, there are many ways fleet managers and owners can take action now to help prevent an increase in the rate of global emissions.
 Below are some top tips to help ensure a more energy efficient fleet.

 REDUCE EXCESS FUEL USE

 One of the best ways to minimize the environmental impact is to reduce excess fuel consumption.
 Given that fuel is one of the greatest expenses for fleet companies, reducing excess fuel consumption has another added benefit: It helps boost the bottom line.